nagineni/zephyr-webusb/samples/usb/webusb/README.txt

 A simple echo application to demonstrate the WebUSB enabled custom class driver.

-This sample application receives the data and echoed back to the WebUSB based web application (web page) running in the browser at host.
+This application receives the data and echoed back to the WebUSB based web application (web page) running in the browser at host.

 This application is intended for testing purposes only.
-For running real usecase, implement applications based on the WebUSB API:
+For running real usecase, implement applications based on the WebUSB API.

 Building and flashing:
 ----------------------